-You can open a file as usual through its native application, Finder (Mac), or Windows Explorer.
+You can open a file as usual through its native application, Windows Explorer, or Finder (Mac).
 The file is instantly downloaded to your computer, and will continue to be synced to your Dropbox account (and use space on your hard drive).

 Note: You don’t need to set a default for team members to use Smart Sync.
 While the admin setting is the initial default, team members can change their device settings to a different default.

-Selective sync is another Dropbox feature that allows you to choose which files to remove from your hard drive.
-You’ll still be able to access them on dropbox.com, but they won’t appear on your computer.
-Selective sync helps you free up hard drive space without deleting anything from your Dropbox account.
+Selective sync is another Dropbox feature that allows team members to choose which files to remove from their hard drives.
+Files can still be accessed on dropbox.com, but they won’t appear on the team member’s computer.
+Selective sync helps users free up hard drive space without deleting anything from their Dropbox account.